 Summoned to Harrogate on the 26th February 1917, after stating answers to

-various questions Edmund was approved for military service by the Approving Officer 14th Recruiting Area on the same day
+various questions, Edmund was approved for military service by the Approving Officer, 14th Recruiting Area, on the same day

 at York.
-Allocated the serial number 33759 (later re-numbered 23539) and posted to the 1st Labour Company, Lincolnshire Regiment, his
+Allocated the serial number 33759 and posted to the 1st Infantry Labour Company, Lincolnshire Regiment, his

-movements in the days that followed are not recorded but on the 12th March 1917, Edmund along with his company
+movements in the days and months that followed are not recorded but on the 12th March 1917, Edmund along with the Company

 sailed from Folkestone to Boulogne to join the British Expeditionary Force.

 The exact date as to the formation of the 1st Infantry Labour Company is obscure